guidantas21/Data-Structures-Algorithms/README.md

 #### Arrays
 - Theory
 - Implementation
-    - One Dimensional Array in C
+    - One dimensional Array in C
     - Two Dimensional Array in C
+    - One Dimensional Dynamic Array in C
+- Exercises
+    - Two Sum in C, C++, Python

 #### Hash maps